figuranna/k8s/README.md

 * *kubectl get po -n kube-system* : shows us the "hidden" pods that are running under *kube-system* namespace.
 * We should store the core pods in the default namespace and put the third-party pods in other namespaces.

+**If you are using Cygwin**
+    Winpty : is a Windows software package providing an interface similar to a Unix pty-master for communicating with Windows console programs.
+It makes it much bearable to use *kubectl exec* and create MySQL databases

+* We can access any service by its name
+    * nslookup *database* **->** shows the database created in the cluster (the IPs match)